axecalibur-dev/BHive/readme.md

 2. **Set Up Environment Variables**
    - Move the `.env` file to the project root directory.
 This ensures all required environment variables are passed to the project.
+   - Note : All credentials to spin up postgres are present env minus the credentials ( token ) for RAPID API.
+Please set up the rapid api token in env file before attemption to start up.

 3. **Ensure Docker is Running**
    - Keep Docker open and running in the background.